 To copy a DVD to a USB for playback on your TV, you need to first check which video formats are supported by your specific TV model.
 Some common formats include H.264 (.m4v, .mp4, .mov) for Apple TVs; H.264/HEVC (MP4, MOV, M4V, MKV) and VP9 (WebM) for Roku TVs; MP4, MPEG, WMV, MTS for Sony TVs; and AVI, MKV, MP4 and MOV among others for Samsung TVs.

-Then you can use free DVD Ripper to rip your DVD to any of the formats in USB based on your TV model.
-You can also go to "Choose Other Profile" windows to select "Devices" where you can find some TV output presets.
+Then you can use a free DVD Ripper to rip your DVD to any of the formats in USB based on your TV model.
+You can also go to the "Choose Other Profile" window to select "Devices" where you can find some TV output presets.

 The capacity of the USB flash drive you need to store your DVD collection depends on the size of each movie.
 A standard single-layer DVD can hold up to 4.7 GB, while a dual-layer DVD can store up to 8.5 GB.